 OR a solo of your choice of equivalent difficulty

 - Prepare a timpani solo

 Goodman - Modern Method for Timpani (Pages 48-68) Selected Studies

 Latin (Samba, Bossa Nova)

-B.A. performance candidates in piano should prepare 3 pieces (or movements) of contrasting styles, one of which should be from memory; demonstrate scale proficiency (major and harmonic minor scales, 2 octaves, hands together), and demonstrate sight reading.
+Music education, composition, and music liberal studies candidates whose principal instrument is piano should prepare 2 pieces (or movements) of contrasting style, one of which must be a work by J.S.
+Bach, Haydn, Mozart, or Beethoven—memorization optional; demonstrate scale proficiency (all major scales, 2 octaves, hands together; and demonstrate sight reading.

 In addition to performing movements or etudes, students will be asked to play major scales and to sight read a short excerpt.
 Students are invited to play jazz in the audition in addition to playing standard repertoire.
 Contrasting pieces can be chosen from one of the many Jamey Aebersold books.
 Students should be prepared to perform the melody and improvisation.
 The audition can be played on any saxophone but alto is preferred.

 If you are interested in Jazz Bass, choose a piece from the standard jazz repertoire and be prepared to play: the melody, improvised bass line, and improvised solo.